lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Data and Categories of Types of Systems in coordinated decision making architectures

+## character-sets, language archeology, and the katakana (or romaji-katakana) approach for language approximation
+-
+-

 ## write-in options
 - multiple choice vs. free response systems
 - equivalence and deterministic handling of options